-Currently tin eye has indexed just under 500 million images, which is only a tiny fraction of all the images online, As an example if I search on tin eye for one of my images I might get 2 results, if I search for the file name in google I get dozens more results from users who have used the image and left the original file name intact, there are likely many many more than this in use where the file name has been changed.
+Currently tin eye has indexed 10 billion images (April 2015), but that still is only a fraction of all the images online, As an example if I search on tin eye for one of my images I might get 2 results, if I search for the file name in google I get dozens more results from users who have used the image and left the original file name intact, there are likely many many more than this in use where the file name has been changed.
 If tineye covered as many sites as google then tineye would return more results, as it is able to locate images which have been cropped, photoshopped or had text added to them.

 This not a new idea, I've seen companies offering the service before, but for a fee, many of them do it to capture unauthorised use of corporate logos.
-At the moment TinEye is in beta development and there is no charge for it, you need to request a membership (it took a day when I requested membership).
+At the moment TinEye is free to use for non-commercial uses.

 Success and Failure